thinkst/canarytokens-docker/README.md

 Setup (in Ubuntu)
 -----------------
 * Boot your Docker host, and take note of the public IP.
 * Configure your domains so that their nameservers point to the public IP of the Docker host.
 This requires a change at your Registrar.
-Simply changing NS records in the zonefile is insufficient.
+Simply changing NS records in the zone file is insufficient.
 You will need an A record of your domain pointing towards your public IP.
 * Clone the Docker setup:
 ```
 $ git clone https://github.com/thinkst/canarytokens-docker